 Toll Free: 1-866-409-1315

-NATOA is a national charitable organization that was established in 2006.
-We are dedicated to building knowledge about trusts and investments within Aboriginal communities to enhance the professionalism and accountability in the management of this important resource.
-We are committed to providing the Aboriginal Peoples of Turtle Island with the financial knowledge to ensure the seven generations yet unborn, have the ability to achieve their goals and dreams.
-NATOA’s goal is to be a highly relevant resource for the Aboriginal Peoples in becoming a self-sustaining and vital economic communities.
+NATOA is a charity organization, and is committed to providing the Aboriginal Peoples of Canada with the resources and information that will help them efficiently create, manage, and operate trusts as a means to ensure the seven generations yet unborn, can benefit from the goals and dreams of the present generation.
+NATOA’s goal is to be a highly professional and relevant resource for the Aboriginal Peoples in becoming self-sustaining and vital economic communities.